 Museums Around Rochester

-If you are willing to travel a little further these museums around Rochester are a good pick:
+If you are willing to travel a little further and take a road trip these museums around Rochester are a good pick:

 - Corning Museum of Glass